Chris-Richards3/MySQL-Project/README.md

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/2.png)

-**3. Members who attended at least one group session in the past 3 years, and how many sessions they attended**
+**3. List any members who have attended at least one group session in the past 3 years, and also list how many sessions they have attended.**

 ```
 SELECT firstName, lastName, COUNT(attenID), dateTime